 - The cost depends on a number of factors, including the services you need, how long it will take (days? weeks? months?), the background and experience of your advocate, your location /geography (you’ll pay more in a large city than you will in rural or middle-America.)

 - What is your quality of life worth to you?
 What is life itself worth to you?
 (You can’t take it with you, as they say.)

 - And further…. what about the alternative?
 What happens if you don’t hire the help you need?
 Will you survive?
 And – how much of your hard-earned savings will it cost you?

 So what does that mean in terms of dollars?
 Is there an hourly rate?

-Well – yes – and no. Yes, most advocates keep an hourly rate in their heads, but even that can vary.
-An hour’s worth of sitting in your living room discussing your medical situation or helping you draw up your advance directives is not the same value as an hour’s worth of driving to your house, is not the same as an hour’s worth of sitting by your hospital bedside while you sleep, is not the same as an hour’s worth of negotiating with the doctor’s billing department, is not the same as an hour’s worth of researching the deep web for clinical trials… You get the picture.
+Well – yes – but also no. Yes, most advocates keep an hourly rate in their heads, but even that can vary.
+An hour’s worth of sitting in your living room discussing your medical situation or helping you draw up your advance directives does not have the same value as an hour’s worth of driving to your house, is not the same as an hour’s worth of sitting by your hospital bedside while you sleep, is not the same as an hour’s worth of negotiating with the hospital’s billing department, is not the same as an hour’s worth of researching the deep web for clinical trials… You get the picture.

 The Bottom Line

 - Yes.
 An independent, private health or patient advocate charges for his or her services.

 - The charges will vary, dependent on all of the above.